yabwon/HoW-SASPackages/README.md

 This repository contains all workshop materials required for the Hands-on-workshop: **Share your code with SAS Packages**.

-The conference took place in San Diego, between October 31st and November 2nd 2023.

 To be ready to learn read about [Technical requirements](#technical-requirements) for the workshop.

 Don't forget to **STAR** (:star:) the repository! :-)